SebastianBoehler/imagegen-canvas/README.md

 ## Deploy

-On platforms like Vercel, set `REPLICATE_API_TOKEN` as an environment variable.
-The existing image remote patterns in `next.config.ts` are compatible with Replicate’s URLs.
+On platforms like Vercel, set `REPLICATE_API_TOKEN` and `GCS_BUCKET` as environment variables.
+You must also provide a `service-account.json` to the runtime (e.g., via a secure file mount or adjust the code to read credentials from an environment variable).
+The image remote patterns in `next.config.ts` cover Replicate and Google Cloud Storage.

 ## Roadmap / Ideas

-See `agents.md` for upcoming ideas such as retrying failed generations, full-resolution preview on hover/eye icon, canvas zoom, right-click item menu, persistence via cloud storage, and client-side settings (e.g. Zustand).
+See `agents.md` for upcoming ideas such as canvas zoom, richer right-click menus (download, edit, copy prompt, delete), variant linking/graph views, and persistence.

 ## Troubleshooting